anullator/Movie-Picker/PROPOSAL.md

 ## Tech Stack

-- What languages is it written with: JavaScript
+- What languages is it written with:

+  - JavaScript
+  - CSS
+  - HTML

 - What libraries are used:

+  - Bulma
+  - Javascript

 - Other: